 We have an Ethical Sourcing Policy, reflecting our commitment to acting ethically and with integrity in all our business relationships.
-WE require our OEM suppliers to implement and enforce effective systems and controls to ensure slavery and human trafficking us not taking place and we will look to expand that to other areas of our supply chain in the coming year.
+Find full details on our statement on Modern Slavery here.
+We require our OEM suppliers to implement and enforce effective systems and controls to ensure slavery and human trafficking us not taking place and we will look to expand that to other areas of our supply chain in the coming year.
 Our Modern Slavery and Ethical Sourcing policies consider the Social Accountability 8000 standard, ETI Base Code, FTSE4Good criteria and the UN Guiding Principles, as well as guidance from various other subject matter experts.

 We will continue to review our existing policies for recruitment, procurement, whistle-blowing, etc. and where necessary make changes or introduce explicit references to Modern Slavery.
 We will also look to introduce new policies as and when relevant, and as our understanding of the issues and the approaches we need to take improve.

 Our social and ethical auditing team carries out comprehensive due diligence of suppliers of our OEM products prior to selection against strict trading terms and operating procedures.
 Approved suppliers are then subject to regular checks and audits.
 We will expand this procedure to relevant parts of our supply chain once we have analysedthe results of our workers’ rights questionnaire.
 Where necessary, we will introduce reporting to monitor and evaluate risk at any given time.